hamzy/AndromedaBrewery/README.md

   - Syrah grapes refermented on a sour base beer with a bottle cap label of [BDS1](https://github.com/hamzy/AndromedaBrewery/tree/master/SourBeers/Syrah/v1)
   - Strawberries refermented on a sour base beer with a bottle cap label of [OS1](https://github.com/hamzy/AndromedaBrewery/tree/master/SourBeers/Strawberry/v1)
   - Peaches refermented on a sour base beer with a bottle cap label of [FT1](https://github.com/hamzy/AndromedaBrewery/tree/master/SourBeers/Peach/v1)
+  - Cherries refermented on a sour base beer with a bottle cap label of [MVM1](https://github.com/hamzy/AndromedaBrewery/tree/master/SourBeers/Cherry/v1)
+  - Boysenberries refermented on a sour base beer with a bottle cap label of [BS1](https://github.com/hamzy/AndromedaBrewery/tree/master/SourBeers/Boysenberry/v1)
+  - A sweet Darjeeling Black Tea fermented with a mixed culture with a bottle cap label of [SC1](https://github.com/hamzy/AndromedaBrewery/tree/master/SourBeers/SuppaiNoCha/v1)
+  - A sweet Decaffeinated Courtlodge Ceylon Black Tea fermented with a mixed culture with a bottle cap label of [SC3](https://github.com/hamzy/AndromedaBrewery/tree/master/SourBeers/SuppaiNoCha/v3)